raullaasner/gadfit/README.md

 License
 -------

 This project is distributed under the terms of Apache License 2.0.
-See LICENSE in the root directory of the project http://www.apache.org/licenses/LICENSE-2.0.
+See LICENSE in the root directory of the project or go to http://www.apache.org/licenses/LICENSE-2.0.